emilynordmann/AllOfUs-intro-to-r/docs/01-installing-r.md

 # Installing `R` {#installing-r}

+## Intended Learning Outcomes

+By the end of this chapter you should be able to :

+* Install R and RStudio
+* Update R, Rstudio, and packages

+Whilst you will use the workbench to conduct analyses on the All of Us database, having access to a regular copy of R on your machine that you can use free-of-charge will be helpful for learning R.

 Installing R and RStudio is usually straightforward.
-The sections below explain how and [there is a helpful YouTube video here](https://www.youtube.com/watch?v=lVKMsaWju8w){target="_blank"}.
-If you run into serious difficulties (for example if you don't have admin rights to your machine), for the purposes of the workshop we recommend using [RStudio Cloud](https://rstudio.cloud/) as there will not be time to trouble-shoot complex installation issues.
+The sections below explain how and in addition to the walkthrough video provided on the Academy, [there is a helpful YouTube video here](https://www.youtube.com/watch?v=lVKMsaWju8w){target="_blank"}.
+If you run into difficulties (for example if you don't have admin rights to your machine), we recommend using [RStudio Cloud](https://rstudio.cloud/).
+RStudio Cloud has almost all of the same features as a local installation of R but runs in your browser.
+There are some differences with how you import and export data and manage projects between the cloud and a local installation, however, for the most part the differences are minimal.

+## R and RStudio {#intro-r-rstudio}

+R is a programming language that you will write code in and RStudio is an Integrated Development Environment (<a class='glossary' target='_blank' title='Integrated Development Environment: a program that serves as a text editor, file manager, and provides functions to help you read and write code.
+RStudio is an IDE for R.' href='https://psyteachr.github.io/glossary/i#ide'>IDE</a>) which makes working in  R easier.
+Think of it as knowing English and using a plain text editor like NotePad to write a book versus using a word processor like Microsoft Word.
+You could do it, but it would be much harder without things like spell-checking and formatting and you wouldn't be able to use some of the advanced features that Word has developed.
+In a similar way, you can use R without R Studio (sometimes referred to as "Base R") but we wouldn't recommend it.
+RStudio serves as a text editor, file manager, spreadsheet viewer, and more.
+The key thing to remember is that although you will do all of your work using RStudio for this course, you are actually using two pieces of software which means that from time-to-time, both of them may have separate updates.

 ## Installing Base R